NaeemBolchhi/MiX-HTTP-File-Server-Redesigned/README.md

     * **Mobile:** VLC Player, XPlayer, MX Player, MX Player Pro.
 * Built-in image viewer and Facebook-style image navigation (Previous/Next).
 * New File Upload design and animation in the Sidebar.
+* New Footer with a Scroll to Top button.

 ## Dark Mode and Light Mode